openupm/openupm/docs/docs/adding-upm-package.md

 - The package will be added to build pipelines, and results can be viewed from the **version history** and **build issues** sections on the package detail page.

 @flowstart
-form=>operation: Fill Package Form yaml=>operation: Start Pull Request with Generated YAML merge=>operation: Wait Pull Request Get Merged build=>end: Add to Website and Build Pipeline
+form=>operation: Fill package form yaml=>operation: Start pull request with generated YAML merge=>operation: Wait pull request get merged build=>end: Add to website and build pipeline

 form->yaml
 yaml->merge